PetrMax/Trivia/README.md

-# Automated QA Testing of the Web Application Trivia
+# Automated QA Testing of the Website Trivia

 <h3>Description of the web application Trivia.</h3>
 Application is intended for the creation of tests and their execution.</br>